rhyolight/numenta-web/packages/numenta.com/pages/blog/2013/04/02/numenta-and-complex-event-processing.md

 ---
 author: Joe Hayashi
-brief: A question we get from time to time is, “How is Grok different from complex event processing systems?”
+description: A question we get from time to time is, “How is Grok different from complex event processing systems?”
 Like Grok, CEP systems are all about streaming data
 date: 2013/04/02
 image: ../images/image.jpg
 org: Marketing